vidmal001/DevLink/README.md

 ## 🤖 [Introduction](#introduction)
-DevLink is a collaborative learning and interview preparation platform designed to support computing students in Sri Lanka.
-It addresses challenges related to collaborative learning and interview preparation by offering a web application that facilitates knowledge sharing, promotes collaborative learning, and enhances interview readiness.
+DevLink is a web application designed to address key challenges faced by computing students in Sri Lanka.
+It facilitates collaborative learning and enhances interview preparation through features like role-based authentication, blog posting, nested comments, an interactive notification system, and an interview preparation module with a built-in code editor.
+The platform bridges the gap between academia and industry by fostering knowledge sharing and mentorship, making it easier for students to connect, learn, and succeed in their career journey.

 ## ⚙️ [Tech Stack](#tech-stack)